-Pediatric Dentistry in Wilmington, DE
+Pediatric Dentistry in Pike Creek, DE

 As a father of four and a dentist who has treated thousands of children in his family-friendly practice, Dr. Gladnick encourages you to bring your children for their first dental visit as soon as possible.
 It is beneficial for the first dental visit to occur within six months after the first tooth eruption.
 Starting early is the key to preventing cavities and a lifetime of good dental health.